HL7/FHIRPath/spec/fluentpath.md

 This same principle applies when using the path statement in invariants.

-> Note: Because the path language is side effect free, it does not matter whether implementations use short circuit boolean evaluation or not.
-However with regard to performance, implementations are encouraged to use short circuit evaluation, and authors of path statements should pay attention to short circuit evaluation when designing statements for optimal performance.

 ### Propagation of empty results
+FluentPath functions and operators both propagate empty results, but the behavior is in general different when the argument to the function or operator expects a collection (e.g. `select()`, `where()` and `|` (union)) versus when the argument to the function or operator expects singleton value (e.g. `+` and `substring()`).

-FluentPath functions and operators both propagate empty results.
-This means in general that if any input to a function or operator is empty, then the result will be empty as well.
+For functions or operators that expect singleton values, this means in general if the input is empty, then the result will be empty as well.
 More specifically:
-* If a function operates on an empty collection, the result is an empty collection
+* If a singleton function operates on an empty collection, the result is an empty collection
-* If a function is passed an empty collection as argument, the result is an empty collection
+* If a singleton function is passed an empty collection as an argument, the result is an empty collection
-* If any operand to an operator is an empty collection, the result is an empty collection.
+* If any operand to a singleton operator is an empty collection, the result is an empty collection.

+For functions or arguments that expect collections, in general the empty collection is treated as any other collection would be.
+For example, the union (`|`) of an empty collection with a non-empty collection is the non-empty collection.

-When functions behave differently (for example the `count()` and `empty()` functions), this is clearly documented in the next sections.
+When functions or operators behave differently from these general principles, (for example the `count()` and `empty()` functions), this is clearly documented in the next sections.

-4. Functions
+Functions
 -------------------------
 Functions are distinguished from path navigation names by the fact that they are followed by a `()` with zero or more parameters.
-With a few minor exceptions (e.g. the today()function), functions in FluentPath always take a collection as input and produce another collection as output, even though these may be collections of just a single item.
-Correspondingly, arguments to the functions can be any FluentPath expression, though some functions require these expressions to evaluate to a collection containing a single item of a specific type.
+With a few minor exceptions (e.g. the `today()` function), functions in FluentPath always take a collection as input and produce another collection as output, even though these may be collections of just a single item.

+Correspondingly, arguments to the functions can be any FluentPath expression, though singleton functions require these expressions to evaluate to a collection containing a single item of a specific type.
 This approach allows functions to be chained, successively operating on the results of the previous function in order to produce the desired final result.

 The following sections describe the functions supported in FluentPath, detailing the expected types of parameters and type of collection returned by the function: